Asparkam - instructions for use. Overdose of asparkam is fatal

 Even with proper nutrition minerals enter the body in small quantities;

-A lot of potassium and magnesium is lost during heavy sweating in hot weather or during intense physical exertion;
+A lot of potassium and magnesium are lost during heavy sweating in hot weather or during heavy physical activity;

 Hormonal disorders, diabetes, metabolic disorders interfere with normal absorption;